Peralta's 9th-Inning Single Lifts D-Backs Past Athletics 4-3

 Ahmed quickly made up for his mistake, smacking a leadoff double to left field to start the decisive ninth-inning rally.
 Kole Calhoun went down on strikes for the first out, Ketel Marte followed with a single and the A's intentionally walked Starling Marte to load the bases.

-That matched left-handed reliever Jake Diekman against the left-handed-hitting Peralta and the cleanup batter took a few weak swings while quickly falling behind in the count.
-The game-winning swing wasn't much better, but he reached across the plate and flipped the ball through the right side of the drawn-in infield.
+That matched left-handed reliever Jake Diekman against the left-handed-hitting Peralta, who took a few weak swings while quickly falling behind 0-2 in the count.
+The game-winning swing wasn't exactly a masterpiece, but he reached across the plate and flipped the ball through the drawn-in infield.

+“That's what good hitters do,” Arizona manager Torey Lovullo said.
+“Even when they don't get their best swing, they put the barrel on the ball.
+In this case, we're just looking for some contact.
+David did just enough.”

 Arizona starter Zac Gallen took a no-hitter into the sixth in his 20th career start.
 Austin Allen’s single with one out was Oakland’s first hit and Marcus Semien followed with an infield single, but Gallen got out of the jam by striking out Tony Kemp and Chapman.